Welcome toWord.Tips.Net

 Setting a Default Table Border Width

 When you insert a table into your document, it uses a standard-weight line around each cell in the table.
 If you want to change that default line weight, you may be out of luck.
-Here's a couple of macros you can use to make it easier to change the line weight.
+Here are a couple of macros you can use to make it easier to change the line weight.

 Setting Maximum Line Lengths in Word E-mail Messages